 White Rim Overlook

 For beautiful views of the Colorado River, Monument Basin and La Sal Mountains check out this hike!
+You can also sometimes see the jeep driving on the white rim road below.
 We opted not to do it as parking was limited and we couldn’t get a spot.
 We will have to go back to try it out.

 Distance: 1.8 miles